SS Stevens: Farewell

 In May 1975, shortly before Stevens was to be closed and sold, she "hosted" a large and memorable farewell party held in her honor.
 A "For Sale" sign on her bow — for students, a melancholic reminder of her impending fate — had been posted by a prankster.
 On the day following graduation, May 23, 1975, the last student to leave the country's only floating dormitory, William Walendzinski, a graduating senior and Stevens resident for the prior 3 years, descended her main gangplank for the final time.

 On August 26, 1975, at 3:00 PM, the last of her mooring cables was burned away.
 Without fanfare, tugboat Helen McAllister and two other Tony McAllister's '21 tugboats, part of the same fleet that brought Stevens to her berth in Hoboken in 1967, towed her to a Chester, Pennsylvania shipyard.

 Students of the Class of 1975 presented funds to the institute for the preparation of a site on Wittpenn Walk, overlooking the ship's berthing area, where one of Stevens' six-ton anchors was placed in tribute to "the Ship", their "floating dormitory".
+The anchor was briefly removed during the construction of the UCC Towers, but was brought back after student advocacy in April 2024.

+It is said that, if one sprinkles water from the Palmer Fountain on the anchor, one's most fervent desires will come true.

 Recounting the events and sentiments on the day Stevens was towed away, the institute's alumni association expressed in its journal, "She disappeared into the fog and into our hearts."

 After being partially dismantled in Chester, Pennsylvania, Stevens was resold to scrappers in Kearny, NJ, in March 1979.
 Later, the remaining hulk was towed to the Raritan Bay port for final demolition, bringing an end to one of the most unusual careers of a ship.